-Schemes of learning and policies for each area of the curriculum are in place and are differentiated to include appropriate learning outcomes for all pupils.
+Schemes of learning, curriculum plans and policies for each area of the curriculum are in place and are differentiated to include appropriate learning outcomes for all pupils.

 Differentiation takes a variety of forms within each teacher's planning.
 Learning intentions are made explicit and activities may be adapted.
 Alternative methods of responding or recording may also be planned.
+Use of live marking so that your child receives instant feedback.